A status of Joan Arc at the Abbe of Mont Saint Michel

 • Rule #3: Nine euphonic adjectives

 What?!
 Don’t worry, you won’t have to pull out your euphonium in order to learn how these work.
-These adjectives, when placed before a noun starting with a vowel or a mute h, need to be altered to make pronunciation easier and prettier.
+These adjectives, when placed before a noun starting with a or a , need to be altered to make pronunciation easier and prettier.
 This means that sometimes a feminine or masculine form of an adjective will change slightly if the noun it modifies begins with a vowel or mute h.
 Check the table below to learn them by heart:

 Euphonic adjectives